UIB metro station

 UIB is a station on the Palma Metro.
 It is situated on the south side of the main campus of University of the Balearic Islands (Universitat de les Illes Balears, UIB), which is located in northern part of Palma on the island of Majorca, Spain.

-The station, which was opened 25 April 2007 by Catherine Cirer, mayor of Palma de Mallorca, is the northerly terminus of the line.
+The station, which was opened 25 April 2007 by Catalina Cirer, mayor of Palma de Mallorca, was the northerly terminus of the line until 2 July 2025.
+On that day, a one-station extension to Parc Bit, the new northern terminus of the line, was opened.